 Important elements of the business owner's policies are Acts of God declarations, data loss provisions, theft and burglary insurances, key man insurance, water and fire coverage, earthquake coverage, etc. Key elements to check for coverage are HVAC and disposal systems.
 As these systems are systematically problematic, they will not often be covered under standard business insurance.

-If the business is also going to be giving advice, its important that the company have errors and omissions insurance.
+If the business is also going to be giving advice, it's important that the company has errors and omissions insurance.
 This keeps the officers from being sued for ill advice.
 Like malpractice for a doctor, this insurance covers litigation arising from damages to clients based on advice—whether those damages be real or imagined.
 In proceedings like this, it's best to have an insurance company represent you as they have the most to lose and will often put more legal power behind any cases than would your normal attorney just gathering a fee for defense.

 Last, when writing your business plan, make sure that the business owners insurance is prominent in the operating expenses.
 Since investors or banks generally have the most to lose if the business is at risk, this insurance is often looked for in the financial statements.
-If you have questions, please give us a call at the number above or fill out our contact form to discuss the proper completing of your business plan.
+If you have questions, please give us a call at 877-453-2011 or fill out our contact form to discuss the proper completing of your business plan.